 8. I don’t want to share my sensitive information with a ‘stranger’

-The flip side of taking advice from those you know, is not wanting a stranger to deal with your sensitive financial information.
+The flip side of taking advice from those you know is not wanting a stranger to deal with your sensitive financial information.
 We understand that this can sometimes be an exposing experience but, as noted above, we don’t judge.
 The reason we need to have access to this information is that we couldn’t be sure we’re giving the correct advice without fully understanding all the details of your situation (and anyone who does offer to do this you should be wary of).

 We take pride in spending time getting to know our clients and understanding their hopes, fears and what matters most to them.

 We take pride in spending time getting to know our clients and understanding their hopes, fears and what matters most to them.
 We also make sure they understand why we ask for information about things like their monthly expenditure.
 The reason for this is to help with their cash-flow modelling and to create a plan which guarantees they are going to have enough money to maintain their standard of living up future.
-Any information they share with us in the course of our relationship is also treated in the utmost confidence and consistent with all relevant regulation surrounding the handling of personal and financial data.
+Any information they share with us in the course of our relationship is also treated in the utmost confidence and consistent with all relevant regulations surrounding the handling of personal and financial data.

 9. Financial advice just isn’t for me